Ruban2205/Java-Programs/README.md

 Please note that all contributions will be reviewd before being merged into the main repository.

-## 📄 Licence
+## 📄 License

 The programs in this repository are available under the <ins>**MIT License.**</ins> You are free to use, modify, and distribute the code as per the terms of this license.
-Refer to the [LICENCE](/LICENCE) file for more information.
+Refer to the [LICENSE](/LICENSE) file for more information.

 <hr/>